hashicorp/terraform/website/source/docs/providers/powerdns/r/record.html.markdown

 ## Example Usage

-For the legacy API (PowerDNS version 3.4):
+For the v1 API (PowerDNS version 4):
 ```
 # Add a record to the zone
 resource "powerdns_record" "foobar" {